 Cooking the vegetables (carrots, onions, parsnips and celery) first will soften them so they have a nice texture and aren't crunchy when you go to serve your soup.
 When you cook them over low heat, this is known as "sweating" since you are essentially releasing their moisture.

-What I like to do is cook the veggies on low with a little butter so they don't stick to the pan.
-Just enough to soften them, then add my cooked chicken, broth and other ingredients.
+Using a dutch oven, you can cook the veggies on low with a little butter so they don't stick to the pan.
+Cook the vegetables just enough to soften them, then add chicken, broth and other ingredients.
 Stir frequently so prevent browning.

 If you prefer a sweeter flavor to your soup, you can cook the vegetable over medium heat so that they lightly brown as they soften.
 Be sure to stir so you don't burn the vegetables which will produce more of a charcoal flavor.